Speed limit for a highly irreversible process and tight finite-time Landauer's bound

-Figure~\ref{fig:simul}(c) shows that the Gilardoni tightly bounds the EP of the discrete bit model for all $v$.
-This tightness can be also checked in Fig.~\ref{fig:simul}(d), which presents the total EP divided by the Gilardoni bound $B_\textrm{G}$ (see Eq.~\eqref{eq:gen_Landauer1}).
-Remarkably, the Gilardoni bound is tight even for $v \approx 1$ cases, i.e., for highly irreversible processes.
-Note that the Pinsker bound is tight for nearly-reversible processes (small $v$); however, it becomes extremely loose near $v=1$.
-This originates from the fact that the Pinsker bound is finite, whereas the EP diverges at $v=1$.
-The data of the coarse-grained model are also well bounded by the Gilardoni.
-However, the bound is not tight, which is due to the ``intra EP'' induced by transitions between {\em microstates} inside the same coarse-grained state.
+Indeed, the { symmetric KLD} tightly bounds the EP of the discrete bit model for all $v$.
+This tightness can be also checked in Fig.~\ref{fig:simul}(d), which presents the total EP divided by $B_\textrm{S}$ (see Eq.~\eqref{eq:gen_Landauer1}).
+Note that the Pinsker bound is quite tight for nearly-reversible processes (small $v$); however, it becomes extremely loose near $v=1$.
+The data of the coarse-grained model are also well bounded by $B_{\rm S}$.
+However, the bound is not tight due to the ``intra EP'' induced by transitions between {\em microstates} inside the same coarse-grained state.
 The detailed explanation is presented in SM~\cite{SM}.
-Therefore, it is also important to reduce the intra EP for lowering the thermodynamic cost for a coarse-grained system.
+Thus, it is also important to reduce the intra EP for lowering the thermodynamic cost for a coarse-grained system.

-\emph{Conclusion} -- We find the finite-time Landauer's bound, which is tight for both nearly reversible and highly irreversible processes, from the general form of the speed limit.
-This bound is applicable to a coarse-grained bit system as well as an intrinsically two-state system.
-Moreover, it can be applied to erasing processes with any error rate.
-We demonstrate that the speed limit and finite-time Landauer's bound can be formulated with different functional forms, depending on the irreversibility of a process.
-For a highly irreversible process, the diverging behavior of the additional cost is much steeper than that of a nearly reversible process.
+\emph{Conclusion} -- We find the finite-time Landauer's bound, which is tight for { an erasing process with any irreversiblility and any error rate, from the general form of the speed limit.
+We also find an optimal dynamics which saturates the equality of the bound.} This bound is applicable to a coarse-grained bit system as well as an intrinsically two-state system.
+We demonstrate that, for a highly irreversible process, the diverging behavior of the additional cost is much steeper than that of a nearly reversible process.
 This indicates that, in a practical computation, which belongs to a highly irreversible regime, reducing the operation time and error rate gives rise to much more heat dissipation than expected.
 Thus, enhancing the cooling power or heat tolerance of a memory device to maintain a proper device temperature is more critical when computation becomes more irreversible.
 Our formula is also directly applicable for estimating the proper bound of cooling power for a given computation speed, and the density of memory.
 Furthermore, to save thermodynamic costs, it is important to reduce the dissipation produced inside the same coarse-grained state.
 Subsequent experimental studies in various physical systems are anticipated in the future.

 JSL and SL equally contributed to this work.
 Authors acknowledge the Korea Institute for Advanced Study for providing computing resources (KIAS Center for Advanced Computation Linux Cluster System).
 This research was supported by NRF Grants No.~2017R1D1A1B06035497 (H.P.), and individual KIAS Grants No.~PG064901 (J.S.L.), PG081801 (S.L.),CG085301 (H.K.), and QP013601 (H.P.) at the Korea Institute for Advanced Study.